ClemHuriaux/Heart-attacks/README.md

  I answered those 3 questions in the same file.
 You can open it with Jupyter Notebook.

+ ## Description of the repository
+ You will find in this repository:
+  - The README your are reading right now (thanks !)
+  - The jupyter notebook file containing all the code
+  - The dataset in csv format I used for the analysis.
+The dataset looks like this:

  ## Results
  With this dataset, I found that:
   1. The cholesterol is not a key indicator of heart attacks